jsbots/AutoFish/README.md

 ## Fishing bot :fish:

-This is a fishing bot designed for World of Warcraft.
+This is a fishing bot designed for wow-like fishing logic.
 It is built using the [Electron](https://github.com/electron/electron)  framework and leverages the [keysender](https://github.com/Krombik/keysender) library and [nut.js](https://github.com/nut-tree/nut.js) library to analyze the screen and automate the fishing process in a manner that mimics human behavior.

 This bot is capable of simultaneously handling one or multiple game windows, enabling efficient fishing across different instances.
 Additionally, it incorporates the use of [tesseract.js](https://github.com/naptha/tesseract.js) for loot analysis.